SilentHackerz/crew-stack/README.md

-This is a boilerplate for quickly getting started with MongoDB, NodeJS, ReactJS and Webpack.
+This is a boilerplate for quickly getting started with CassandraDB, Express, ReactJS and Webpack.
 Using this will help you get started quickly with the development process without bothering about setting up your dev environment.
+Additional packages include MongoDB, Redis and NPM modules

 To run the app